deathworlders/online/content/book/deathworlders/chapter-36-consequences.md

 The *non*-alcoholic groceries were almost an afterthought, even if they were a pretty comprehensive inventory of everything they needed.
 Allison had thrown in some luxuries that had been in short supply on the ship such as candy and cheese, and she was now lying on the log staring up at the sky while Julian lit the fire, draining beer bottles like she was making up for lost time.

-“I want...
-A fucking joint.
+“I want...A fucking joint.
 I haven’t had one in *years,”* she sighed.
 “I mean, it’s legal in forty-seven states now!
 Hell, give it a few more years and they might even start selling it in Wal-Mart!
 You know, next to the cigarettes you *can* smoke and the mind-altering drugs you *can* take,” she waggled the bottle for emphasis.
 “But one positive urine test, and that’s it: We never get to take *Misfit* back out there.”
 She indicated the sky with the bottle.
 “Stupid.”

 “Byron Group’s behind the times there,” Julian agreed.
 “I dunno.
 I never tried it.”